GFS - Global Forecast System

 |61 forecasts starting at 0 hr, ending at 16 days

-|pressure, wind, wind gust, rain, cloud, temperature, humidity, convection, vorticity, vertical velocity, 250 mb, 500 mb, 850 mb
+|pressure, wind, wind gust, rain, cloud, temperature, humidity, dew point, convection, wind wave, swell, swell/wave combined, ice, vorticity, vertical velocity, simulated radar, precipitable water, visibility, 0C isotherm, 250 mb, 500 mb, 850 mb

 GFS is the most commonly used weather forecast model and is a good choice for those who are new to using GRIB forecast data.
-GFS has global coverage and the LuckGrib server provides access to up to 10 days of forecast data.
+GFS has global coverage and the LuckGrib server provides access to up to 16 days of forecast data.

 The following description has been taken directly from the official documentation

 The Global Forecast System (GFS) is a weather forecast model produced by the National Centers for Environmental Prediction (NCEP).
 Dozens of atmospheric and land-soil variables are available through this dataset, from temperatures, winds, and precipitation to soil moisture and atmospheric ozone concentration.
 The entire globe is covered by the GFS…

 The GFS model is a coupled model, composed of four separate models (an atmosphere model, an ocean model, a land/soil model, and a sea ice model), which work together to provide an accurate picture of weather conditions.
 Changes are regularly made to the GFS model to improve its performance and forecast accuracy.
 It is a constantly evolving and improving weather model.
 Gridded data are available for download through the NOAA National Operational Model Archive and Distribution System (NOMADS).
 Forecast products and more information on GFS are available at the GFS home page.

 As of the GFS update to v16 in late March 2021, GFS now includes what used to be the WW3 ocean data.